-Here are 10 steps on how to install gutter sealant to fix gutters, stop leaks, seal cracks, and broken seams.
+Here are 10 steps on how to install gutter sealant to fix gutters, stop leaks, and seal cracks, and broken seams.
 These simple steps will help you select and apply the right sealants for fixing leaks.
 Note that the market for gutters is worth more than $7 billion a year.

 So, if you do not repair your gutter as soon as there is a hole, you’ll definitely end up contributing to the $7 billion market by buying a new set of gutters.